GoogleDeveloperExperts/experts-app-backend/README.md

 # gde-app-backend
 Future home for the backend source of the Expert Tracking App

+# Makefile for development / deployment
+Please check Makefile for reference (Makefile can be frustrating to work with if you mix tab and spaces).

+    $ make          # Run local dev server by default.

+    $ deploy        # Deploy the app depending on project and version in the Makefile.

+    $ dev           # Run local dev server

+    $ chrrome_dev   # Start Chrome with unsafely-treat-insecure-origin-as-secure to test API locally.

 ## Account
     display_name = ndb.StringProperty()
     email = ndb.StringProperty()